 - Simon Due Kamronn: Monitoring and Modeling of Behavioural Changes using Smartphone and Wearable Sensing (2015-2018).
 Now data scientist at Systematic.

 - Per Bækgaard: Enhancing User Experience on Next Generation Mobile Devices by Combining Eye Tracking with Biometric Data (2013-2016).
 Now associate professor at DTU Compute

 - Andrea Cuttone: Data Mining and Visualization Tools for Human Behavior Data (2013-2016) External stay at the HumNet Lab at Massachusetts Institute of Technology (MIT).
 Subsequently worked at Microsoft and then Booking.com

 - Camilla B. F. Jensen: Design of Cognitive Interfaces for Personal Informatics Feedback (2012-2015) External stay at New York University Abu Dhabi.
-Now at Danske Bank and then A.P.
+Subsequently worked at Danske Bank and then A.P.
 Moller – Maersk.

 - Arek Stopczynski: Mobile Phones as Cognitive Systems (2011-2014) External stay at MIT Media Lab in the Human Dynamics Laboratory.
 After being Postdoctoral Fellow at DTU and MIT Media Lab now data scientist at Google

 - Eye Tracking for Mobile Devices – use of eye tracking for human computer interaction with mobile devices.
 The project is a collaboration between DTU, ITU, LEGO, Serious Games, and The Eye Tribe and is supported by the The Danish Advanced Technology Foundation

 - SensibleDTU – mobile sensing on a large scale to study social networks and aspects of quantified self / personal informatics.
 I’m working with Associate Professor Sune Lehmann on this project